Dayaraeich/calculadora/README.md

 # Contribuições

-Se você deseja contribuir com o projeto, ficaremos felizes em aceitar pull requests.
+Se você deseja contribuir com o projeto, ficarei feliz em aceitar pull requests.
 Certifique-se de adicionar comentários claros e detalhados ao seu código e de testar as suas alterações antes de enviar uma solicitação.
 Todas as contribuições serão revisadas e precisam ser aprovadas antes de serem mescladas.

+[English]

+# Calculator

+This is a simple calculator written in Python.
+It is able to perform basic calculations such as addition, subtraction, multiplication and division, as well as calculate the remainder of an integer division.

+# Installation

+To install and run the calculator, you will need to have Python 3 installed on your system.
+You may also need to install any additional dependencies or libraries.

+# License

+This code is available under the MIT license.
+You are free to use, copy, modify and distribute the code as you wish, as long as you include the license information and copyright notices.

+# Contributions

+If you would like to contribute to the project, I am happy to accept pull requests.
+Be sure to add clear and detailed comments to your code and test your changes before submitting a request.
+All contributions will be reviewed and need to be approved before being merge